grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 ## Manage default built-in role assignments

-During the startup, Grafana creates [default built-in role assignments]({{< relref "./roles#default-built-in-role-assignments" >}}) with [predefined roles]({{< relref "./roles#predefined-roles" >}}).
+During the startup, Grafana creates [default built-in role assignments]({{< relref "./roles#default-built-in-role-assignments" >}}) with [fixed roles]({{< relref "./roles#fixed-roles" >}}).
 You can remove and add back later those assignments by using provisioning.

 ### Remove default assignment

 To remove default built-in role assignment, you can use `removeDefaultAssignments` element in the configuration file.
-You would need to provide built-in role name and predefined role name.
+You would need to provide built-in role name and fixed role name.

 ### Add back default assignment

 To add back default built-in role assignment, you can use `addDefaultAssignments` element in the configuration file.
-You would need to provide built-in role name and predefined role name.
+You would need to provide built-in role name and fixed role name.

 ## Example of a role configuration file